-In 2008, we set up offices and advisories around New Zealand with the aim of strengthening connections with students, their whānau and their local communities.
+In 2008, we set up tari (offices) and huinga ako (learning advisories) around New Zealand with the aim of strengthening connections with students, their whānau and their local communities.
 Increasing the number of staff working around the country has enabled us to provide more personalised and face-to-face support.

-Our learning advisors and teachers are grouped into four regional teams – Northern, Central North, Central South, and Southern (all of the South Island).
+Our learning advisors and teachers are grouped into five regional teams – Northern, Central North, Central South, Southern (all of the South Island) and Overseas/Early Childhood.

 Te Kura’s largest office is in Thorndon, Wellington.
 We have regional offices in Auckland, Christchurch and Hamilton.
 There are also in-region offices in locations such as Whangarei, Tauranga, Palmerston North, Hastings and Nelson, which support local activity and connections in students’ communities.